Field

 # Examples

-directive.
+we recommend to use v-model directive.
 It's a bit magical, as developers said, but

 it eliminate much boilerplate.